 Severe drought negatively affects both primary and secondary growth of Q. pyrenaica forests.
 This was expressed by the observed reduction in greenness and tree growth in response to the 2005 and 2012 drought events as well as by the consistent radial-growth suppression for this oak species during extreme drought events (Corcuera and others 2006; Gea-Izquierdo and Cañellas 2014).
 Furthermore, the greatest reduction of tree growth was detected during the 1995 drought, a characteristic negative precipitation anomaly that caused severe and extensive damage to the Mediterranean vegetation across the Iberian Peninsula (Peñuelas and others 2001; Gazol and others 2018).
-Similar to the situation with many other forest species under Mediterranean climates, moisture availability is generally the most limiting factor driving radial growth of Q. pyrenaica along its distribution range in the Iberian Peninsula (Gea-Izquierdo and Cañellas 2014).
-Thus, our results are consistent with previous studies highlighting the influence of precipitation on tree-ring growth in different oak species (e.g. Tessier and others 1994; Di Filippo and others 2010; Gea-Izquierdo and others 2011; García-González and Souto-Herrero 2017).
+As with many other forest species under Mediterranean climates, moisture availability is generally the most limiting factor driving radial growth of Q. pyrenaica along its distribution range in the Iberian Peninsula (Gea-Izquierdo and Cañellas 2014).
+Thus, our results are consistent with those of previous studies highlighting the influence of precipitation on tree-ring growth in different oak species (e.g. Tessier and others 1994; Di Filippo and others 2010; Gea-Izquierdo and others 2011; García-González and Souto-Herrero 2017).

 Greenness proved less sensitive to drought than did tree growth, particularly for drier sites.
-These findings agree with previous works showing tree growth to be a more sensitive metric of forest resilience than is net primary productivity (e.g. Babst and others 2013; Coulthard and others 2017; Gazol and others 2018; Peña-Gallardo and others 2018), suggesting that the growth reduction could mediated by sink more than by source limitations (Körner 2013; Fatichi and others 2014).
+These findings agree with previous works showing tree growth to be a more sensitive metric of forest resilience than is net primary productivity (e.g. Babst and others 2013; Coulthard and others 2017; Gazol and others 2018; Peña-Gallardo and others 2018), suggesting that the growth reduction could be mediated by sink more than by source limitations (Körner 2013; Fatichi and others 2014).
 Tree-ring records complement remote-sensing data in longer time scales by reflecting tree-growth anomalies induced by climate or disturbance over decades to centuries (Babst and others 2017) and provide an accurate measure of growth responses to droughts (Bhuyan and others 2017; Gazol and others 2018).

 Greenness and tree growth were more affected by drought events in drier northern populations than in wetter southern oak populations.
 For example, the northern site showed higher browning intensity than did the southern sites during the 2005 drought event, and the stronger correlations of tree-growth with SPEI (hydrological year and summer) in the northern site can be interpreted as higher sensitivity to drought at drier sites (Gea-Izquierdo and Cañellas 2014).
 It is well known that tree growth and tree responses to drought are site-dependent (e.g. soil features, tree competition, etc.; Babst and others 2013), particularly for rear-edge populations (Cavin and Jump 2017; Dorado-Liñán and others 2017b).
 Trees at CA-High registered higher BAI than those located at lower elevations (CA-Low and SJ; Figure 4).
-This shows the high variability in the response to climate exhibited along a narrow gradient, which is especially noteworthy for southern sites, as these lie very close to each other and overall both are considered to constitute the rear edge for the species.
+This shows the high variability in the response to climate exhibited along a narrow gradient, which is especially noteworthy for southern sites, as these lie close to each other and overall both are considered to constitute the rear edge for the species.

 Relict oaks show high resilience to recent drought events and long-term climatic variability